PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research

-For privacy risk against membership inference attacks, we follow the threat model in Section~\ref{sec:threat} and analyze multiple attacks, i.e., the Hamming distance test-based MIAs and machine learning-based MIAs.
-We use recall as the accuracy metric as we only focus on protecting the individuals that have a trait/disease in the shared dataset.
-For each ML-based attack, we train a model using some number of individuals from the shared dataset and the same number of individuals from a reference dataset that is discussed in Section~\ref{sec:eval_dataset}.
-Then, we evaluate the recall using the rest individuals in the dataset to be shared.
+We conducted a privacy evaluation against membership inference attacks (MIAs) following existing work on genomic data~\cite{halimi2021privacy}.
+We adhered to the threat model in Section~\ref{sec:threat} and employed multiple attacks, including the Hamming distance test and multiple machine learning-based MIAs.
+We do not include likelihood ratio tests in our evaluation, as done in \cite{halimi2021privacy}, because they do not involve dataset sharing \cite{sankararaman2009genomic}.
+We use accuracy as our evaluation metric.
+For each machine learning-based MIA, we train a separate model using a balanced sample of individuals from both the shared and a reference dataset.
+Accuracy is then evaluated using the remaining individuals in the original, unperturbed version of the shared dataset.
+The details of the attack strategies are outlined below.